http://www.uvm.edu/business/

 -

-A list of AACSB schools can be found at go.uvm.edu/aacsb.
+A list of schools accredited by AACSB International can be found at go.uvm.edu/aacsb.

 Mobile Computing Requirement

-Students are asked to have a portable computer and the software suite that meets the requirements of the Grossman School of Business.
+Each student is asked to have a portable computer and the software suite that meets the requirements of GSB.
 Please consult with a member of the University’s IT staff for specific information.

 GSB Comprehensive Technology Fee

-The Grossman School of Business charges an $75 Technology Fee per semester to all business majors, co-majors, minors, and graduate students (Sustainable Innovation MBA and Master of Accountancy programs).
+GSB charges a $75 Technology Fee per semester to all business majors, co-majors, minors, and graduate students (Sustainable Innovation MBA and Master of Accountancy programs).

-The GSB Technology Fee covers terminals, monitors, servers and computer lab systems (Ex: A/V hardware and hookups), and software related to instruction (Bloomberg terminals, research databases for instructional purposes, online poll service for classroom response system, and other).
-The fee also covers associated digital displays within the GSB Study Rooms.
-Students who pay the fee get printing access for a limited amount of copies (180 per month).
-The fee also covers maintenance for printers, paper and print management system.
+The GSB Technology Fee covers terminals, monitors, servers, computer lab systems (e.g., A/V hardware and hookups), and software related to instruction (e.g., Bloomberg terminals, research databases for instructional purposes, online poll services for classroom response systems).
+The fee also covers associated digital displays within GSB Study Rooms.
+Students who pay the fee get printing access for a limited number of pages (180 per month).
+The fee also covers the printer maintenance, printer paper, and print management system.

 Computer Competency

 Students are presumed to have basic microcomputer literacy, including working knowledge of word processing and spreadsheet software.
-Students lacking this basic knowledge are responsible for attaining it through course work, self-study, tutorials or workshops.
+A student lacking this basic knowledge is responsible for attaining it through course work, self-study, tutorials, or workshops.

 Internal Transfer/Double Degree Candidates

-Students planning to transfer or apply to double degree from another college or school on campus must meet the prerequisite requirements.
-Internal transfer and double degree candidates into the Grossman School of Business must complete one semester of Economics (ECON 1400 or ECON 1450) and one semester of college-level mathematics [MATH 1212 (or MATH 1234) or STAT 1410 preferred], each with a grade of C- or higher.
-Any previously completed Business Core classes (if any) will also be assessed during the application review process, and a grade of C- or higher must have been earned in those courses.
-In addition, a cumulative GPA of 2.75 or higher is required for transfer admission into the Grossman School of Business and students must be in good academic standing (not on trial/academic probation) and may not have any Incomplete or M grades pending.
+Before applying to GSB, internal transfer and double degree candidates must have completed one semester of economics (ECON 1400 or ECON 1450) and one semester of college-level mathematics (MATH 1212 (or MATH 1234) or STAT 1410 preferred), each with a grade of C- or higher.
+Any previously completed Basic Business Core courses will also be assessed during the application review process, and the candidate must have earned a grade of C- or higher in those courses.
+In addition, a cumulative GPA of 2.75 or higher is required for transfer admission into GSB, and a student must be in good academic standing (not on trial/academic probation) and may not have any Incomplete or M grades pending.

-Questions regarding the internal transfer or double degree process should be directed to an advisor in the Grossman School of Business.
+Questions regarding the internal transfer or double degree process should be directed to an advisor in GSB's Center for Student Success.

 Academic Standards